osrf/gazebo_tutorials/preset_manager/tutorial.md

   return -1;
 }

+// Create another profile
 presetManager->CreateProfile("ode_world_70iters");

-presetManager->CurrentProfile("ode_quick_30iters");
+// Set the current profile to "ode_quick_30iters" presetManager->CurrentProfile("ode_quick_30iters");

+// Set the solver type to quickstep in the current profile, checking for errors
-if (!presetManager->SetCurrentProfileParam("solver", "quick"))
+// SetCurrentProfileParam will change the current state of the physics engine if (!presetManager->SetCurrentProfileParam("solver", "quick")) {
-{
   gzerr << "Couldn't set parameter, did you pass a valid key/value pair?" return -1;
 }

-presetManager->SetCurrentProfileParam("iters", 30);
+// Set the number of iterations in the current profile to 30 presetManager->SetCurrentProfileParam("iters", 30);

+// Set parameters in the other profile.
+These changes will be stored in
-presetManager->SetProfileParam("ode_world_70iters", "solver", "world");
+// presetManager but will not change the current state of the physics engine presetManager->SetProfileParam("ode_world_70iters", "solver", "world");
 presetManager->SetProfileParam("ode_world_70iters", "iters", 70);

 boost::any iters;

-presetManager->GetCurrentProfileParam(iters, "iters");
+// Get the number of iterations from the current profile. presetManager->GetCurrentProfileParam(iters, "iters");
+// GetProfileParam and GetCurrentProfileParam currently return a boost::any,

-gzmsg << "Iterations in current preset: " << boost::any_cast<int>(iters);
+// which must be casted to the correct type gzmsg << "Iterations in current preset: " << boost::any_cast<int>(iters);

+// Generate an SDF Element from the profile we constructed sdf::ElementPtr odeQuickProfileSDF =
+    presetManager->GenerateSDFFromPreset("ode_quick_30iters");
 ```

 ## Command Line Interface